PlanetJames/AI-in-astronomy/README.md

 - _The Role of Machine Learning in the Next Decade of Cosmology_ (see p4) https://arxiv.org/abs/1902.10159
 - _Foreword to the Focus Issue on Machine Learning in Astronomy and Astrophysics_ https://arxiv.org/abs/1906.08349 (See Tables 1 & 2, plus Section 3 for examples of Emerging, Progressing, and Established uses of ML in various sub-fields)
+- _Astronomia ex machina: a history, primer, and outlook on neural networks in astronomy_ https://arxiv.org/abs/2211.03796

 ### Example usage